 The County will reimburse employees for reasonable business travel expenses incurred while on assignments away from the normal work location.
-All business travel must be approved in advance by the appropriate Elected Official or Department Head.
+All business travel must be approved in advance by the appropriate Department Head.

 Employees whose travel plans have been approved are responsible for making their own travel arrangements.